-20-foot drive surface + 7 feet on each side for parking = 34 feet

-Streets shall be constructed to the local street standards of FCC 10-36-2-5-A, specifically Local Street.
-The applicant is proposing a 60-foot ROW for 37th Street from Oak Street traveling west.
-The 60-foot public ROW includes a 20-travel way, 7-foot parking on each side of the road, 5 feet sidewalks and storm water facility on each side of the ROW.
+20-foot drive surface + 7 feet on each side for parking = 34 feet public ROW includes a 20-travel way, 7-foot parking on each side of the road, 5 feet sidewalks and storm water facility on each side of the ROW.
 This subdivision is proposing housing units and lots on the north side of 37th Street only with this application.